 There has been a trend of renovating old industrial sites into cultural “parks” in Taiwan over the past few years (for example Songshan Cultural Park and Huashan), and the newest museum in Taiwan (it was opened in January 2014 at a cost of over NT$5.5 billion), the National Museum of Marine Science & Technology is another fine example.
 In fact, this is a project of enormous proportions, and the old coal power station has truly been re-energised since it closed in 1981.
-You can read more on the history and development of the area here, as we want to focus more on the user experience in this article.

 There are currently three main buildings; the main exhibition building (which used to be the power station), an iMax theatre, and a Regional Exploration Building.
 As the area is fittingly right next to the ocean, you can smell the sea (in a good way), and the sea breeze keeps it cooler than in downtown Taipei.
 There is plenty of space between the buildings which is great for the kids to run around, and there is plenty of outdoor seating.

 Stepping back you can still see the basic outline of the power station, and inside two pillars at the base of the escalator to the third floor are a reminder of the history of the building.
 Other parts of the steel structure has been preserved, and you may spot a couple of rebuilt coal hoppers inside.
 Apart from that, however, the interior is new and a glittering, spacious, modern example of how Taiwan can get a renovation project totally right.
 A huge effort has been made to let light into the building, and it works very well.

 There are eight main areas to the exhibition building: Deep Sea Theater, Naval Architecture and Ocean Engineering, Marine Science, Marine Environment, Kid’s Exploration Zone, Wonders of the Deep Sea, Fishery Science and People and the Sea.